 If you're expecting to take a psychometric test anytime soon, then be sure to check out our Psychometric Test Advice and practice questions page below:

-Do not take the psychometric tests lightly.
+Do not take the psychometric assessments lightly.
 They are there for a reason and will be a deciding factor in whether or not an employer continues with your application.
 The reality is that for the most competitive graduate schemes you need to be above average across the board to even be considered.

 4. The Mind-set

 “How many pizzas are there in Italy?”

 Crazy case interview questions like this (that Management Consultancies tend to enjoy throwing at their applicants) are not there to catch you out.
 They are there to see how you handle pressure and how you think.
 A calm mind-set met with a rational and methodical approach tends to play out well; snappy decisions and guesswork usually do not.
 This also applies well to the more common ‘strengths and weaknesses’ competency questions.

 The general purpose of an interview is to observe your communicative skills, allow you to think on your feet and for an interviewer to get a feel for who you are as a person.
 With this in mind if you practise well thought-out answers to a broad range of competency questions and situations you will do fine.
 If you practise these answers in a realistic interview-like environment you will do well.
 Moreover, if you are able to adapt your answers, apply them to multiple scenarios AND formulate new ones on the spot you will do very well.

 It goes without saying that confidence is key in any job interview so try not to let nerves get to you.
 Both you and the interviewer share a mutual goal in that you both want you to succeed so don’t go in thinking that they are out to get you because they’re not.

 Emotional Intelligence is the capacity to be aware of, control, and express one's emotions, and to handle interpersonal relationships judiciously and empathetically.